-Istanbul Toy Museum entrance fee is 40 Turkish Liras in 2022.
-The discounted ticket price for children aged 3 and over, students, teachers and citizens aged 65 and over is 25 TL.
-Museum Pass Istanbul is not valid in this private museum.
+Istanbul Toy Museum entrance fee is 250 Turkish Liras in 2023.
+The discounted ticket price for children over 3 years old and citizens aged 65 and over is 200 TL.
+The information on the ticket price was last updated on May 31, 2023.

-Istanbul Toy Museum opening hours are between 10:00 in the morning and 18:00 in the evening.
-On weekends, the museum is open until 18:30.
+Istanbul Toy Museum opening hours are between 11:00 in the morning and 18:00 in the evening.
 Please also note that the Toy Museum is closed on Mondays.
 Information on visiting hours was last updated on May 31, 2023.

 The entrance hours of museums in Istanbul may change depending on events and renovations.
 Before going to the museum, I recommend you to visit the official website of the museum and review the latest situation.